Malaria Vaccines

 Malaria Monoclonal Antibody Passive Immunization

 The New England Journal of Medicine published results from a phase 2 study on April 26, 2024.
-The study demonstrated that a single subcutaneous injection of the NIAID's experimental L9LS (VRC-MALMAB0114-00-AB) malaria monoclonal antibody offered up to 77% protection against P. falciparum infection and clinical malaria over a six-month period.
+The study demonstrated that a single subcutaneous injection of the NIAID's experimental L9LS (VRC-MALMAB0114-00-AB) malaria monoclonal antibody offered up to 77% protection against P. falciparum infection and clinical malaria over six months.
 According to the study authors, "the data from our trial support the administration of a single dose of L9LS to school-aged children before the malaria season."

 Malaria Treatments